2500th Anniversary of the Foundation of Neapolis: 2027 America's Cup

 On May 15, 2025, during the celebrations it was announced that Naples will be the host city of the 2027 America's Cup, the regattas will take place in the stretch of sea between Castel dell'Ovo and Posillipo, while the team bases will be established in Bagnoli where the area will be completely redeveloped and dedicated to sailing.

 Napoli 4Ever

 On 23 May 2025, Naples is celebrating the victory of the 4th Scudetto of Napoli, a Serie A football team.
 Over 50,000 Neapolitans in Piazza del Plebiscito to celebrate the team and over 500,000 in the streets and squares to celebrate the victory.

 Unfortunately, crowd control was particularly difficult for the police due to the huge amount of fans and people celebrating, and despite the precautions there were some injuries and some minor damage, such as to the Fontana del Carciofo.
 The fireworks display in the city was impressive.

 The celebrations will last three days until Monday 26 May 2025 in Naples and will culminate with the team's visit to the Vatican City and a meeting with Pope Leo XIV on 27 May 2025.

+Napoli's victory in the Supercoppa Italiana

+At the end of December 2025, the city celebrated Napoli's victory in the Supercoppa Italiana and the passing of the Olympic torch through the city for the 2026 Winter Olympics.